PlatONnetwork/platon.py/docs/troubleshooting.rst

 Your Platon node JSON-RPC API might be slow when fetching multiple and large requests, especially when running batch jobs.
 Here are some tips for how to speed up your platon.py application.

-- Run your client locally, e.g., `Go Platon <https://github.com/platonnetwork/platon-go>`_ or `TurboGplaton <https://github.com/ledgerwatch/turbo-gplaton>`_.
+- Run your client locally, e.g., `Go Platon <https://github.com/platonnetwork/platon-go>`_ or `TurboPnode <https://github.com/ledgerwatch/turbo-node>`_.
 The network latency and speed are the major limiting factors for fast API access.

 - Use IPC communication instead of HTTP/WebSockets.
 See :ref:`choosing_provider`.